valcap/globo-bolam-moloch-at-lamma/README.md

 The implementation instruction can be found [here](isac-nwp-models_readme.txt)

-# This version of the ISAC models is maintened by the NWP working group @ LaMMA
+# This version of the ISAC models is a fork of the original and is maintened by the NWP group @ LaMMA

 Amended versions of the source code are provided for the MOLOCH model, mainly.

-FOr more infromation write to capecchi and pasi @ lamma.
+For more infromation write to capecchi and pasi @ lamma.